Type your city and click "Submit" to find the current UV index:

 - Plan excursions for early or later in the day

 Remember: Pre-tanning or getting a base tan does not protect you from sunburns or toughen up your skin.

 Vitamin D and Sun Exposure

 In 2016, the National Steering Committee for Consensus on Content for Sun Safety Messages (28 participant organizations) released the following information related to Vitamin D and Sun Exposure:

 “Intentional Ultraviolet radiation exposure to meet vitamin D requirements is not recommended.”

 “Use sources of vitamin D from dietary sources including fortified foods and vitamin D supplements”

-Check out our new UV Index campaign resources:
+Check out our Extreme UV Index campaign resources:

 For Further Information